cthoyt/ssslm/README.md

 | alsterpaullone  | [CHEBI:138488](https://bioregistry.io/CHEBI:138488) | [rdfs:label](https://bioregistry.io/rdfs:label)                             | [pubmed:30655881](https://bioregistry.io/pubmed:30655881)                                                            | [orcid:0000-0003-4423-4370](https://bioregistry.io/orcid:0000-0003-4423-4370) | en       |
 | 9-nitropaullone | [CHEBI:138488](https://bioregistry.io/CHEBI:138488) | [oboInOwl:hasExactSynonym](https://bioregistry.io/oboInOwl:hasExactSynonym) | [pubmed:11597333](https://bioregistry.io/pubmed:11597333), [pubmed:10911915](https://bioregistry.io/pubmed:10911915) | [orcid:0000-0003-4423-4370](https://bioregistry.io/orcid:0000-0003-4423-4370) | en       |

+**Limitations**

+- It's hard to know which exact matches between different vocabularies could be used to deduplicate synonyms.
+Right now, this isn't covered but some partial solutions already exist that could be adopted.
+- This doesn't keep track of NER annotations, such as when you want to keep track of the start and end
+- This doesn't keep track of transformations done to make mappings.
+It's more oriented towards curation.

 ### Command Line Interface

 The `ssslm` command line tool is automatically installed.
 It can be used from